 - Our most recent festival this Jan 2019, Southern States Indie FanFilmFest, surprised us with three awards.
 One of them was the top award—Best of Fest.
 But the real gold was in the people running it, the level of integrity and the great selection of movies.
 So far, the most wholesome festival experience.

 So far, RICE, a new feature film from a first time filmmaker, has won an award as best screenplay at the 9 year old Amsterdam International Film Festival.
-This was a huge acknowledgment for us as this festival winnings are not dependent on marketing or politics of any kind.
+This was a huge acknowledgment for us, as this festival winnings are not dependent on marketing or politics of any kind.
 It is also has no public screenings.
 It is based on private screening judgment by the festival assigned judges.
 It is a huge honor for us to have been selected and awarded under such conditions.

 IMDb - Oct 2018

 A Lyrically Visual Story

 "Rice" is an immersive story told in an almost magical way.
 It starts out with a soldier in the Falkland Islands War performing a merciful act, and the resulting punishment he receives.
 He meets a young woman who starts to help him heal from the wounds that he suffered.
 You will not see a movie like this anytime soon.
 Writer-Director Alex Vargas has crafted a movie so visually distinct and exact, that watching it is fascinating even if it didn't have a story.
 As the movie progresses, both lead characters move toward their ultimate conclusion, with a resolution that is as real and grounded as the imagery is poetic.
 This is an art film that really earns the term art.